RawBData/Checkoff/README.md

 - User Authorization/Encryption: Users can interact on multiple platforms with almost an exact experience.

-- Persistant: Using Rails to allow users to perform any function of the CRUD cycle as long as they logged in and using React Redux to intuitively present that information.
+- Persistant: Using Rails to allow users to perform any function of the CRUD cycle as long as they logged in.
+Using React Redux to intuitively present that information.

-Checkoff is primarily built with the RAILS stack, a combination of following four technologies: Rails, SQL, React, and Node.
+Checkoff is primarily built with the RAILS stack, a combination of following four technologies: Rails, SQL, React, and Redux.

 ***